surajrawat12344321/Cubyz/_posts/2019-03-25-transparent_textures.md

 ![Image2](https://cdn.discordapp.com/attachments/475297969609113600/559710948458233856/unknown.png)

-However, to avoid me having to think about the texture cache not being deleted, i made a mecanism that automatically deletes each cache entry **AT START**.
+However, to avoid me having to think about the texture cache not being deleted, i made a mechanism that automatically deletes each cache entry **AT START**.